matthewlein/yellowgrid/README.md

 # Yellowgrid

-### A mobile-first, responsive, proportional, BEM style grid, with unlimited breakpoints and columns.
+### A mobile-first, responsive, proportional, BEM style, SCSS grid, with unlimited breakpoints and columns.

 Features are: